 This year was a special year.
-The pandemic outbreak ruined my first attempt of darkness chasing on the Canary Islands in May.
+The pandemic outbreak ruined my first attempt of chasing the darkness on the Canary Islands in May.
 I didn’t give up and as soon the restrictions were released, I purchased plane tickets to Fuerteventura again.
-We rented a house via AirBnB on the south side of the island, in the middle of nowhere, where the light pollution supposed to be minimal (measured SQM 21.2).
+We rented a house via AirBnB on the south side of the island, in the middle of nowhere, where the light pollution was minimal (measured SQM 21.2).

 The island lies on the 28th parallel, which makes the core of the Milky Way pretty up in the sky.
 And this was exactly my primary astrophotographic target.
 I packed recently astro-modified Canon 6D, nifty-fifty 50 mm f1.8 lens and headed south.
 The aim was to capture the Antares region together with the core of the Milky Way and in the end, I somehow managed.
 However, the lens disappointed me a lot, because it suffers from comatic and chromatic aberrations, combined with astigmatism.
 The stars in the corners are not round, even if the lens is slowed down to f 3.5.
 I was trying nearly every evening to recapture the Milky Way, but I was fighting with the weather (it was very windy) and with the equipment (polar alignment, shutter release, drained batteries), but I somehow managed to generate at least one decent picture of the desired target.
 Lessons learned – I need a better 50 mm lens.